nohr/gear/src/README.md

 # 🦾 Gear & Loading

-It's a motoion-based, role-playing game that emphasizes slowness in completing a menial task.
+It's a motion-based, role-playing game that emphasizes slowness in completing a menial task.

 ## How does it work?